liflab/beepbeep-3-book/markdown/advanced/README.md

 // out[0] contains the value of key foo
 ```

-The `Maps` class also defines a processor <!--\index{Maps!PutInto@\texttt{PutInto}} maps-->`PutInto`<!--/i--> that works in the same way as the one we have seen in `Sets` and `Lists`.
+The `Maps` class also defines a processor <!--\index{Maps@\texttt{Maps}!PutInto@\texttt{PutInto}} maps-->`PutInto`<!--/i--> that works in the same way as the one we have seen in `Sets` and `Lists`.
 It receives two input streams: the first one is made of the "keys", and the second one is made of the "values".
 When receiving an event front, it creates a key-value pair from the two events and uses it to update the map, which it then returns.
 For example, the following program:

 ``` java
 QueueSource keys = new QueueSource().setEvents("foo", "bar", "foo", "baz");